PHASE 1 OF 7

 Watch Out For

-Over-engineering for a 48-hour sprint — building for scale when you need to build for demo.
+Building for scale when you need to build for demo.

-Like a city planner — they design how everything connects.
+Like a city planner: they design how everything connects.
 Spot them: they ask "how will this integrate?" before "how will this look?"

 THE STRATEGIST